marygracemoesta/R-User-Guide/README.md

 The flow of a section will progress from basic concepts through to advanced tips and functionality.
 As such, this guide can be used as a reference and will complement the [official Databricks documentation](https://docs.databricks.com).
 Please reach out to us with questions or suggestions for improvement.
 We hope it enables you to unlock the full potential of R on Databricks!

-**Note: Many pages are currently unfinished, but we are adding content every week and hope to complete the guide in 2019.**
+**Note: A few pages remain unfinished, but we hope to complete the guide in Q1 2020.**

 ____